 - A major academic purpose of a Seminar, Independent Study, or other paper written to satisfy credit requirements is to develop and test the student's research and writing skills.
 The following rules regarding the preparation and use of such papers should be interpreted with this purpose in mind.
 Each course professor may issue instructions or interpretive guidelines to supplement these rules.

 - Plagiarism or other dishonesty or deception in a Seminar paper or in any other written work submitted for credit is not tolerated.
-Anyone guilty of such conduct will receive a grade of F, will be denied credit for the course, and will be subject to such other sanctions as might be imposed.
+Anyone guilty of such conduct may receive grade sanctions and/or be denied credit for the course, and may be subject to such other sanctions as might be imposed under the Honor Code.

 - A student shall not receive excessive assistance or make excessive use of the work of someone else in preparing a paper, regardless of whether he or she gives credit to the person who renders assistance or whose work is used.